Antimicrobial prescribing in dentistry

 Antimicrobial Prescribing in Dentistry gives clear, simple and practical guidance to dentists on when to prescribe antimicrobials, what to prescribe, for how long and at what dosage.

-Written in collaboration with the Faculty of Dental Surgery (FDS) of the Royal College of Surgeons of England, this is the third edition of Antimicrobial Prescribing in Dentistry: Good Practice Guidelines and features a much wider range of conditions than the previous edition.
+Written in collaboration with the Faculty of Dental Surgery (FDS) of the Royal College of Surgeons of England, this is the third edition of the guidance and features a much wider range of conditions than the previous edition.

 The guidance covers management of oral and dental infections by all prescribers, including those working in secondary dental care (including trainees), specialists (including oral and maxillofacial surgeons), and those involved in dental education and research.
 Its recommendations are appropriate for all dental patients, including adults, children, the elderly and those with special needs treated in the primary and secondary care setting.